 Our project aims to create an AI-powered chatbot that integrates natural language processing (NLP) and image recognition to offer users quick and accurate diagnoses of dermatological conditions, along with personalized medication recommendations.
 By leveraging high-quality dermatological datasets and advanced machine learning techniques, the chatbot simplifies the treatment process, improving medication accessibility and reducing unnecessary doctor visits for minor conditions.
 Ultimately, this solution enhances patient engagement, streamlines the diagnosis and treatment process, and provides a user-friendly, efficient tool for managing skin health issues.

 In our development phase, we created an image classification model using a comprehensive dataset of skin disease images.
 The model was trained over ten epochs, achieving an accuracy of 62.29% during training.
 When evaluated on a test batch, it demonstrated a significant improvement, reaching an impressive accuracy of 93.75%.
 This high level of accuracy indicates the model's strong potential for effectively classifying new data and highlights its capability for real-world skin disease recognition.
 With these promising results, we can further develop the AI-powered chatbot I which provide reliable diagnostic feedback and personalized treatment recommendations, paving the way for more accessible and efficient dermatological care.
+We also developed the chatbot's skin disease detection and NLP components, achieving 85% accuracy in medication recommendation.
+The system now allows users to upload images and ask queries for diagnostic feedback and personalized treatments.
+Currently, this chatbot uses the DialoGPT-medium model and Gradio interface for a user-friendly experience.
+Future improvements will focus on incorporating generative AI to enhance diagnostic precision and medication recommendations.

 REFERENCES